 Sets the temperature unit for sourcing and measuring RTD and TC.
-Add CEL after the command for Celsius, and FAR for Fahrenheit.
+Add CEL after the command for Celsius, FAR for Fahrenheit, or KEL for Kelvin.
 For example:

-TEMP UNIT CEL sets the temperature to be measured or sourced to Celsius.
+TEMP_UNIT CEL sets the temperature to be measured or sourced to Celsius.

 TEMP_UNIT?